Most Attractive Lakes in Arkansas for Fishing & Activities

 Only 900 km southeast of Conway city sits the largest fishing and hunting lake in the United States.

-One of the most intriguing attractions about the largest Arkansas lake is the Lake Conway monster.
+One of the most intriguing attractions about the largest Arkansas lakes is the Lake Conway monster.
 Rumor has it that Fouke Monsters or Boggy Creek Monsters are lurking around the small islands in the lake.
 However, no camera has ever caught that on record.
 H.P.
 Lovecraft or Jules Verne fans enjoy walking a mile in the shoes of the main character of their favorite stories—at least for a little while.

 Apart from the monster attraction, Lake Conway is a fishing attraction.
 The lake is predominantly rich in largemouth bass, catfish, and crappies.
 There are also many open public areas with fishing boat locations maintained by the Arkansas Game and Fish Commission.